A new study will answer whether microdosing LSD is placebo or medicine

 A new, joint research effort on LSD microdosing has pioneered an innovative “self-blinding” design.
 The basic idea is that rather than getting people into the clinic, volunteer participants set-up their own placebo control — hence the name “self-blinding”.

 The research was initialized by Dr. Balazs Szigeti and David Erritzoe from Imperial College London, and the collaboration includes renowned scientists David Nutt and Robin Carhart-Harris.
-They’re being supported by The Beckley Foundation, nonprofit UK-based psychedelic-advocacy group led by psychedelic living-legend Amanda Fielding.
+They’re being supported by The Beckley Foundation, nonprofit UK-based psychedelic-advocacy group led by psychedelic living-legend Amanda Feilding.

 The study is open to anyone who wishes to participate.